korfuri/awesome-monorepo/README.md

 * [Pull Review](https://github.com/imsky/pull-review/) Hubot plugin to automate pull reviews with lots of configuration options.
 * [Rietveld](https://github.com/rietveld-codereview/rietveld) is a code review tool by Google used by Chromium.
+* [API Extractor](https://api-extractor.com/) is used to detect and review API signatures for TypeScript libraries, and also for publishing a multi-package API reference.

 ### CI tools